valerypopoff/global-dotenv/README.md

 ## Accessibility of the global.env file

-The whole point of this module is that the global file can be accessed by any app on the machine.
-It's only possible if the apps are running under a user that has access to the global file. **Make sure to start the apps under a user that has access to the global file.** For example if the app uses the default `/home/global.env` file, it either must be started by `root` user or with `sudo` command, or you must manually create `/home/global.env` file and set it's permissions accordingly.
-If the app that tries to use the global file under a user that has no acces to the global file, `parseSync` and `appendSync` functions will throw an exception.
+The whole point of this module is that the global file can be accessed by many apps.
+The default `$HOME/global.env` file is accessible by the apps that are running under the user who owns the `$HOME` directory, under `root` user or under any user with `sudo` command.
+If you want the `global.env` file to be accessed by apps that are run under different users, **make sure those users have access to the global file**.
+If the app that tries to use the global file is run under a user that has no acces to the global file, `parseSync` and `appendSync` functions will throw an exception.
 You'll need to try-catch it yourself.

-The safe option is to run apps under the same non-root `some_user` user and have a custom global file in `/home/some_user/global.env`.